odrodrig/django-crud/README.md

 - Run migrate command locally
 - Push app to cloud

-For this next section we will go through the steps defined above to customize the basic CRUD app by adding a new field to the modell.
+For this next section we will go through the steps defined above to customize the basic CRUD app by adding a new field to the model.

 1. First, locate your models.py file and open it in your code editor of choice.
 This is where the structure of your data is defined.
 Currently our app only records first name, last name, and email address.
 To demonstrate how to customize this model I will add a birthday field.